RetroDECK/ES-DE/USERGUIDE-DEV.md

 This configures for how long to display the game launch screen when starting a game.
 The options are _Normal_, _Brief_, _Long_ and _Disabled_.
 If set to _Disabled_, a simple notification popup will be displayed instead.

+**Media viewer settings**

+Submenu containing all the settings for the media viewer.
+These are described in detail below.

+**Screensaver settings**

+Submenu containing all the settings for the screensaver.
+These are described in detailed below.

 **Blur background when menu is open** _(OpenGL renderer only)_

 This option will blur the background behind the menu slightly.
 Normally this can be left enabled, but if you have a really slow GPU, disabling this option may make the application feel a bit more responsive.